As robotic grasping improves, rivals debate the metrics of success

 But when an Amazon employee asked CEO Jeff Bezos onstage about his vision for the next 10 years, Bezos talked first about more seemingly mundane applications — robotic arms and grasping objects.
 Like getting autonomous vehicle systems on public roads, robotic grasping remains one of the grand AI challenges poised to upend the economy and change human lives in the years ahead.
 But like the self-driving car field, sometimes there’s disagreement about the best way to measure progress among companies spinning out of robotic research labs at schools like MIT and UC Berkeley.

-“I think if you went back in time, 30 or 40 years, and asked roboticists and computer scientists, people working on machine learning at that time, which problem would be harder to solve — machine vision, natural language understanding, or grasping — I think most people would have predicted that we would solve grasping first,” Bezos said.
+“I think if you went back in time 30 or 40 years and asked roboticists and computer scientists, people working on machine learning at that time, which problem would be harder to solve — machine vision, natural language understanding, or grasping — I think most people would have predicted that we would solve grasping first,” Bezos said.
 “And, of course, it’s turned out to be an incredibly difficult problem, probably in part because we’re starting to solve [grasping] with machine vision.”

-Today, in Amazon fulfillment centers, picking — the act of moving individual items for orders into a box — is done by people, but grasping robots could replace those workers, removing an entire layer of human labor in e-commerce.
-Amazon is a company whose former fulfillment center employees say treated them like robots, continues to increase roles for robots in fulfillment centers that started in 2012 with the acquisition of Kiva Systems and the creation of Amazon Robotics.
+Today, in Amazon fulfillment centers, picking — the act of moving individual items for orders into a box — is done by people, but grasping robots could replace those workers, removing an entire layer of human labor in ecommerce.
+Amazon is a company whose former fulfillment center employees say treated them like robots, and it continues to increase roles for robots in fulfillment centers that started in 2012 with the acquisition of Kiva Systems and the creation of Amazon Robotics.

 Robotic arms with more refined grasping capabilities will have applications in home robotics (something Amazon is reportedly working on) and a range of tasks in other fields, as well as for Bezos’ plan to build on and near the moon with Blue Origin .